Looking for ideas for a two-week holiday in Ghana? We've come up with an itinerary that showcases the best of the country.

 To begin with, it can often feel restrictive and unsettling living in a new and unfamiliar environment, so much so that there can be the temptation to neglect your placement.
-It is important to think carefully before you depart about the things that you wish to achieve as a volunteer, as this can go a long way to ensuring your time in Ghana is as beneficial to both yourself and your placement as possible.
+It is important to think carefully before you depart about the things that you wish to achieve as a volunteer, as this can go a long way to ensuring that your time in Ghana is as beneficial to both yourself and your placement as possible.

+This is not to say that volunteer projects are all work and no play; the laid-back lifestyle in Ghana lends itself to flexibility.
 The working style in Ghana is very different from that in the West, with a much more relaxed approach to working hours and productivity.
-It can be frustrating when things appear to be at a standstill, but be patient; once you get used to the rhythm and pace of life you’ll tend to find that things have a way of running smoothly of their own accord.
+It can be frustrating when things appear to be at a standstill, but be patient; once you get used to the rhythm and pace of life, you’ll tend to find that things have a way of running smoothly of their own accord.